JonQuxBurton/CyberSecurityBasewithF-Secure/Advanced-Topics/Part-IV/Bigger-attack-surface.md

 The first question is: Does 5G increase the attack surface?

 Yes the attack surface is increased in a number of ways.
 5G networks will require lots more base stations known as small cells in order to provide the increased bandwidth and increased density of users.
-The need for all the small cells means that some will have to be in more vulnerable locations and so there uis more rosk of physical tampering.
-It has not been decide yet whether the data will be decrypted inside the base stations so this could be a target for hackers.
+The need for all the small cells means that some will have to be in more vulnerable locations and so there is more risk of physical tampering.
+It has not been decided yet whether the data will be decrypted inside these base stations but if it is they could be a tempting target for hackers.

 Another increase in attack surface will be due to an increase in the diversity of connected devices.
-Some may be highly mobile (such as cars) and have a broad range of operating systems, battery power, CPU and memory.
+Some may be highly mobile (such as cars) and have a broad range of operating systems, battery power, CPUs and memory.
 There will also be an increase in the communication technologies.
 If a device is unable to connect to the 5G network it could downgrade to 4G or 3G.
 So we will inherit security issues from older networks too.

 Another part of 5G is Device-to-Device (D2D) communication which enables devices to communication directly without sending the data through the network[1].
-This also increases the attack surface especially if the devices communicate using open access where the data is relayed through others devices.
+This also increases the attack surface, especially if the devices communicate using open access where the data is relayed through other devices.

 The next question is: Will user equipment with a fast connection be a tempting target?